SoftInstigate/restheart-website/docs/shard-keys.md

 {% include doc-in-progress.html %}

+{: .bs-callout.bs-callout-info}
-> The shard key determines the distribution of the collection’s documents among a cluster’s shards.
+The shard key determines the distribution of the collection’s documents among a cluster’s shards.

 When a shared collection has shard key different than _id or a compound shard key, the `shardkey` query parameter must be used.